Creating Google App Engine Project

 - In the Templates Directory field, specify the directory where the templates will be stored, and where they will be loaded from.
 You can specify the name of the directory that doesn't yet exist; in this case, the directory will be created.

 - If you want to make Django available for your application, select the check box Enable Django support.
 With this option enabled, enter the Django project name and application name.
 Refer to the section Creating Django Project for details.

-- Click OK.
+- Click Create.
 PyCharm creates an application and produces specific file structure, which you can explore in the Project tool window.

 Last modified: 26 July 2017